rayman51/Theory-of-Algorithms/README.md

 ## Padding
-SHA 256 works by reading message block of size 512, with the last 64 bits of the block left to denote the size of the original message.
+SHA 256 works by reading message blocks of size 512, with the last 64 bits of the block left to denote the size of the original message.
 When the program reads in the file, it takes the bits of all the data and adds it up.
-It then add a one and pads the message block out with zeros to 448 bits.
+It then adds a one to the end of the message and pads the message block out with zeros to 448 bits.
 512 - 64 = 448.

 So, if a message was 3 characters with 8 bits each, 3 X 8 = 24